sciwork/swportal/content/pages/sprint/2023/02-taipei.rst

 ========================================

 Thanks everyone for your enthutiastic participation in our February scisprint.
-A huge thanks to our sponsor Amazon for providing a great venue.
+Huge thanks to our sponsor Amazon for providing a great venue.
 We enjoy the time we shared in Amazon, hope to see you soon!

 https://medium.com/sciwork/scisprint-2023-february-in-taipei-e565f2d19b1a